agop-bey/mill-river-smith-swing/README.md

 # mill-river-smith-swing
-Mill river water quality data for by the rope swing near Smith COllege
+Mill river water quality data for by the rope swing near Smith College